 - Every Dollar Spent Earns Rewards.
 The Navy Federal Credit Union nRewards Secured Credit Card is one of the few secured cards out there with any sort of rewards program.
 While its rewards pale in comparison to those offered by leading cash back cards such as Citi Double Cash or Chase Freedom Unlimited, it’s nice that cardholders with less-than-stellar credit can earn real rewards on every dollar spent with this card.

-- Automatic Upgrade Consideration.
-Once you’ve had this card for 6 months, you’re automatically considered for an upgrade to a non-secured card with a more generous rewards program.
+- Upgrade Consideration after 6 Months.
+Once you’ve had this card for 6 months, you’re considered for an upgrade to a non-secured card.
 Some competing secured cards are essentially dead ends – you can keep them active as long as you want, but you can’t graduate to a non-secured account.

 - Relatively Low Minimum Security Deposit.
 This card requires a $200 minimum security deposit.
 That’s lower than many competing cards, though not the lowest in the secured card category.
 That honor goes to Capital One Secured Mastercard, whose minimum security deposit is just $49.

 - Reward Points Expire.
 The Navy Federal Credit Union nRewards Secured Credit Card’s rewards points do not last forever.
 If left unused, they expire 4 years after they’re earned.
 While 4 years is a long time, this remains an inconvenience for infrequent card users.
 Most other rewards credit cards don’t allow their points to expire, no matter how infrequently they’re used.